-- 1 The oral tests take place in the period before the main examination series as notified on the timetable.
-Each Centre decides on a convenient period within these dates for its oral tests. - 2 Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3 Centres must adhere to dates for completion of the oral tests and for the receipt of mark sheets and recordings to allow sufficient time for external moderation.
-It is vital that material does not arrive late. - 4 There should be only one teacher/Examiner per Centre where possible.
-Each Centre will select its own teacher/Examiner.
+- 1. The oral tests take place in the period before the main examination series as notified on the timetable.
+Each Centre decides on a convenient period within these dates for its oral tests. - 2.
+Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3.
+Centres must adhere to dates for completion of the oral tests and for the receipt of mark sheets and recordings to allow sufficient time for external moderation.
+It is vital that material does not arrive late. - 4.
+Centres with 30 or fewer candidates should use one examiner.
+Each Centre will select its own teacher/ Examiner.
 This is normally a teacher within the Afrikaans language department, but could be someone local from outside the Centre.
-A group of neighbouring Centres might choose the same teacher/Examiner to conduct all their tests; in such a case each Centre is still responsible for submitting properly completed forms and samples. - Centres with large numbers of candidates using more than one teacher/Examiner must make arrangements for internal moderation so that a common standard is applied to all candidates. - 5 Centres entering candidates for the examination will receive a set of Oral Assessment Cards, notes about administration and forms for entering marks.
+A group of neighbouring Centres might choose the same teacher/ Examiner to conduct all their tests; in such a case each Centre is still responsible for submitting properly completed forms and samples. - Centres with more than 30 candidates may use more than one teacher/Examiner.
+If using more than one Examiner, Centres must carry out internal moderation so that a common standard is applied to all candidates. - 5.
+Centres entering candidates for the examination will receive a set of Oral Assessment Cards, notes about administration and forms for entering marks.
 Teachers/Examiners responsible for conducting the oral tests should familiarise themselves with these materials before the tests take place.
-The Oral Assessment Cards must remain confidential and the Centre must keep them in a secure place until the end of the examination period. - 6 Each Centre must send to Cambridge the following: - (a) recorded sample - (b) completed Oral Examination Summary Form(s) - (c) completed MS1 Forms
+The Oral Assessment Cards must remain confidential and the Centre must keep them in a secure place until the end of the examination period. - 6.
+External moderation of internal assessment is carried out by Cambridge. - Centres must submit the internally assessed marks of all candidates to Cambridge. - Centres must also submit the internally assessed work of a sample of candidates to Cambridge on CD.
+Go to www.cie.org.uk/samples for details of which candidates are to be included in the sample.